SM West Newsletter

 Relay For Life is a fun-filled event that mobilizes communities throughout the country to celebrate survivors, remember loved ones, and raise money for the fight against cancer.

-Relay For Life is a great way for students to get involved in their community in a fun event and help save the lives of those with cancer.
+Relay For Life is a great way for students to get involved in a fun event and help save the lives of those with cancer.
 Students who are willing to give their time and energy to this exciting event, as a volunteer or participant, are making a commitment to the fight against this disease and letting the community know that you can beat cancer.

 Please encourage your student to get involved in this amazing event.
-Students can start forming teams of 10- 14 people.
+Students can start forming teams of 6- 14 people.
 Each participant will be asked to pay a $15 commitment fee upon registration.
 Each participant is asked to raise additional funds from donations.
 All participants, regardless of age, must have a Permission Form signed by their parent or legal guardian.
 It will be held on the SM West track.
 For more information about Relay and for students to register teams online please go to www.relayforlife.org/shawneemissionyouthks.